Nutrition and disease - treatment and clinical aspects, 10 creditsNutrition och sjukdom - behandling och kliniska aspekter, 10 hp

-- suggest applications of precision nutrition in an individual case, based on scientific evidence.
+- discuss future perspectives of precision nutrition, based on scientific evidence.

 The course deals with the importance of diet for individuals suffering from the global non-communicable diseases (NCDs).
 During the course, the different diseases are discussed considering different aspects of relevance when providing nutrition therapy to individuals, such as physiological mechanisms, psychosocial, cultural and economic factors, including global aspects.
-During the course, the understanding of the scientific evidence for nutrition therapy of disease is emphasised, where also basic concepts in theory of science in relation are applied.
+During the course, the understanding of the scientific evidence for nutrition therapy of disease is emphasised.

-This course consists of seminars, group work, lectures, individual assignments and discussions and providing feedback on fellow-student´s group work.
+This course consists of seminars, group work, discussion of clinical cases, workshops, lectures, individual assignments and discussions and providing feedback on fellow-student´s group work.

-The examination consists of a group work (graded Pass/Fail) and an individual written assignment (a discussion of the group work, graded Pass with distinction/Pass/Fail).
-The grading criteria for all examinations are provided in the study guide or at Canvas.
+The examination consists of seminars (graded Pass/Fail) and an individual written assignment (graded Pass with distinction/Pass/Fail).
+To pass the course, all assignments must fulfil the criteria for Pass.
+Final grade is based on the individual written assignment.
+The grading criteria for all examinations are provided in the study guide or on Canvas.

-In the case a student fail an assignment, it can be resubmitted a maximum of five more times.
+In the case a student fails an assignment, the individual written assignment can be complemented to get a Pass.
+The assignment can be resubmitted a maximum of five more times.
 After six failed assignments, no further examination opportunities will be given for that assignment.
+If the student has not submitted complementation at given deadline, grad Fail is given.
 A student who has failed two examinations for a course or part of a course, is entitled to have another examiner appointed unless special reasons speak against it.

-Assignments and seminars are compulsory.
-The course director assessed if and, in that case, how absence from compulsory parts can be compensated.
-Before the student has participated in all compulsory parts or compensated absence according with the course director's instructions, the student's results will not be registered in LADOK.
-Absence from a compulsory activity may result in that the student cannot compensate absence until the next time the course is given.
+Group work and some seminars are compulsory.
+The examiner assesses if and, in that case, how absence from compulsory parts can be compensated.
+Before the student has participated in all compulsory parts or compensated absence according with the examiner's instructions, the student's study results cannot be finalized.
+Absence from acompulsory activity may result in that the student cannot compensate absence until the next time the course is given.